RBI Grade B Syllabus & Pattern 2023: Prelims and Mains Topic Wise Syllabus, PDF Download

 • Applicants are invited to the interview round based on their overall score in the Main exam (Paper I +Paper II +Paper III).

-• The RBI will determine the minimum cutoff that candidates must meet in order to be considered for the interview round.
+• The RBI will determine the minimum cutoff that candidates must meet to be considered for the interview round.

 • The RBI will release the results in PDF format, which will include the list of applicants who have been shortlisted for an interview.